Ateneo–La Salle rivalry: Taekwondo Kyorugi and Poomsae

+Cultural impact

 Due to the numerous socialites watching the games live, La Salle head coach Franz Pumaren mentioned that "The janitors in the Araneta Coliseum would often say if there's an Ateneo–La Salle game, once everybody's out of the Coliseum, it still smells good because of all the socialites watching."
 In the late 1990s, former first daughter and actress Kris Aquino would call Ateneo head coach Joe Lipa to check on the team's progress, according to Ricky Dandan, Lipa's former assistant coach.
 Joel Banal, Ateneo's head coach from 2002 to 2003, used to have nightmares about La Salle's dreaded press, and considers the 2002 championship as his greatest accomplishment, after which Ateneo alums would pay for his restaurant bills.
 Moreover, Ateneo alumni installed the playing floor on the 2000 NBA All-Star Game to the Moro Lorenzo Sports Center, while ICTSI international shipping port magnate and Lasallian billionaire Enrique Razon, Jr. donated US$1 million to refurbish De La Salle's sporting facilities at his Enrique M. Razon Sports Center.

 Former DLSU Green Archers Basketball head team manager and financier, Eduardo Cojuangco Jr. of San Miguel Corporation, on his 78th birthday celebration in 2013 gave a ₱250 million check to the Brother President of DLSU.
-Boxing Coach Freddie Roach, world-renowned trainer of eight-division boxing champion Manny Pacquiao, was in attendance and gave full support to the De La Salle Green Archers that battled against the Ateneo Blue Eagles on the first elimination round match-up between the two teams in UAAP Season 79.
+Boxing coach Freddie Roach, world-renowned trainer of eight-division boxing champion Manny Pacquiao, was in attendance and gave full support to the De La Salle Green Archers that battled against the Ateneo Blue Eagles on the first elimination round match-up between the two teams in UAAP Season 79.
 Asked about his support of La Salle, Roach said: "I like Notre Dame, I like Irish.
 I like green.
 I met the Green Archers yesterday (Saturday).
 I met the players and the coaches and I like them."

 During the collegiate games between both schools, televised coverage would occasionally flash famous and notable alumni from entertainment, politics, business, education, and other fields watching and cheering from the sidelines.
 Former Ateneo cheerleader and current Senator Richard Gordon is renowned for sideline antics like jumping on the scorer's table to rile up the crowd.
-Gary Valenciano and Ogie Alcasid two notable LSGH Kundirana and DLSU alumni entertained the crowds during the UAAP Season 73 opening ceremonies hosted by DLSU for their university's 2011 centennial celebration.
-Actress Angelica Panganiban is known for attending the games of the Ateneo Lady Eagles, while female comedian Ai-Ai delas Alas has shown support for the De La Salle Lady Spikers.
-Orlando Magic player Gilbert Arenas described the Ateneo–La Salle game as "Their college game would be like if it was Duke and Maryland playing each other and you split the crowd in half, 50-50.
+Gary Valenciano and Ogie Alcasid, two notable LSGH Kundirana and DLSU alumni, entertained the crowds during the UAAP Season 73 opening ceremonies hosted by DLSU for their university's 2011 centennial celebration.
+Actress Angelica Panganiban is known for attending the games of the Ateneo Lady Eagles, while comedian Ai-Ai delas Alas has shown support for the De La Salle Lady Spikers.
+Orlando Magic player Gilbert Arenas described the Ateneo–La Salle game as "Their college game would be like if it was Duke and Maryland playing each other and you split the crowd in half, 50–50.
 One side of their gym was blue and one side of their gym was green and everybody was just yelling."